 Ooh, that felt strange.
 Saying that, that is.
 “Life happens.”
 Life.
 Happens.
 You wanna know where life doesn’t happen?
 Prison.
 Prison for life, specifically.
 Even more specifically, death row.
 That’s where I was, you know.
 Twenty-five years long, and just three months short of a final dance with Lady Life before my wedding to the Grim Reaper himself.
 You sure you’ve got a good amount of time on your hands?
 If you don’t...well, now you can hang up.
 If you do, then --

 To continue your call, please deposit an additional fifty cents.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, sagehadley25Write a Review